ibourn/gambit-mutation-testing/README.md

 ## Mutation Testing

 Mutation testing is an advanced method to assess the robustness of unit test suites.
-By slightly modifying the source code (mutations), this approach checks whether existing tests can detect these changes—essentially, if our tests are sensitive enough to identify potential errors.
+By slightly modifying the source code (mutations), this approach checks whether existing tests can detect these changes — essentially, if our tests are sensitive enough to identify potential errors.

 ### Origin and Principle